RealJammy/ctf_framework/project/static/writeup/cyber1/cyber1_actual.md

 # Euan's Cyber1 Write-up

-This is a write-up of the 1st challenge that has been tasked for 2021 Warwick applicants.
+This is a write-up of the 1st challenge that has been tasked for the 2021 Warwick applicants.
 This is my intended solution for the challenge.
 The flag is located in the `lastpass_pwd.txt` file which we eventually find.

 At the end, there is a TL;DR to recap of the steps taken and the techniques learnt / used.